 Despite this metric’s importance, the SaaS startup world is still debating exactly how to calculate it.
 Below, we walk you through the two common schools of thought on how to calculate MRR churn.

 There are two possible ways to calculate MRR churn.
 One way is to calculate only the MRR that is associated with canceled accounts (simple MRR churn calculation).
 A deeper calculation includes MRR gained from contract expansion and reactivation, as well as MRR lost from contract contraction (detailed MRR churn calculation).

-MRR Churn = MRR lost due to contracts canceled during a one-month period
+MRR churn is the MRR lost due to contracts canceled during a one-month period.

 MRR Churn Rate = MRR Churn / MRR at the start of the period